jiayiwen23/Mood-Parachute/README.md

 6. Profile
 ## Data Model
 1. User Profiles Collection
-   + UserID: a unique identifier for each user
+   + user: a unique identifier for each user
-   + Username/Email: the user's email address
+   + userName: a user-definde name for the App
-   + Password: the user's password
+   + avatar: the user's avatar image
 2. Journal Entries Collection
    + EntryID: A unique identifier for each journal entry
    + UserID: The ID of the user who created the entry